I506dk/ADACCT/README.md

 - [x] Check hashes against HIBP
 - [x] Allow for emailing of results
 - [x] Download HIBP Hash file
-- [ ] Find a way to protect saved API key and Email credentials (Currently saved as plain text)
+- [x] Find a way to protect saved API key and Email credentials (Everything is saved using windows dpapi)
 - [ ] Add option to specify location of Hash File (Defaults to the same directory the script is in)
-- [ ] Add better protection of python processes running in memory (Don't want hash leaks)
+- [ ] Implement a Trusted Execution Environment to prevent memory dumping attacks
 - [ ] Add support for new Active Directory Checks